Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Conclusion

 \section{Conclusion}

-In closing, we emphasise the versatility and the resulting modality-independent wide applicability of the unsupervised adversarial learning scheme of GANs.
-In this survey, we strive to consider and communicate this versatility by describing the wide variety of problems in the cancer imaging domain that can be approached with GANs.
-For example, we highlight GAN solutions that range from domain adaptation to patient privacy preserving distributed data synthesis, to adversarial segmentation mask discrimination, to multi-modal radiation dose estimation, amongst others.

-Before reviewing and describing GAN solutions, we surveyed the literature to understand the current challenges in the field of cancer imaging with a focus on radiology, but without excluding non-radiology modalities common to cancer imaging.
-After screening and understanding the cancer imaging challenges, we grouped them into the challenge categories Data Scarcity and Usability, Data Access and Privacy, Data Annotation and Segmentation, Detection and Diagnosis, and Treatment and Monitoring.
-After categorisation, we surveyed the literature for GANs applied to the field of cancer imaging and assigned each relevant GAN publication to its respective cancer imaging challenge category.
-Finally, we provide a comprehensive analysis for each challenge and its assigned GAN publications to determine to what extent it has and can be solved using GANs.
-To this end, we also highlight research potential for challenges where we were able to propose a GAN solution that has not yet been covered by the literature.

-With this work, we strive to uncover and motivate promising lines of research in adversarial learning that we imagine to ultimately benefit the field of cancer imaging in clinical practice.
+In closing, we emphasise the versatility and the resulting modality-independent wide applicability of the adversarial learning scheme of GANs.
+In this survey, we strive to consider and communicate this versatility by describing the wide variety of problems in the cancer imaging domain that can be approached with adversarial networks.
+For example, we highlight GAN and adverarial training solutions that range from unsupervised domain adaptation to patient privacy preserving distributed data synthesis, to adversarial segmentation mask discrimination, to multi-modal radiation dose estimation, amongst others.\\ Before reviewing and describing GAN and adversarial training solutions, we surveyed the literature to understand the current challenges in the field of cancer imaging with a focus on radiology, but without excluding non-radiology modalities common to cancer imaging.
+After screening and analysing the cancer imaging challenges, we grouped them into the challenge categories Data Scarcity and Usability, Data Access and Privacy, Data Annotation and Segmentation, Detection and Diagnosis, and Treatment and Monitoring.
+After categorisation, we surveyed the literature for adversarial networks applied to the field of cancer imaging and found 164 relevant publications, each of which we assigned to its respective cancer imaging challenge category.
+Finally, we provide a comprehensive analysis for each challenge and its assigned GAN-related publications to determine to what extent it has and can be solved using GANs and adversarial training.
+We further establish the \textit{SynTRUST} framework for assessing the trustworthiness of medical image synthesis studies.
+Based on \textit{SynTRUST}, we analyse 16 carefully selected cancer imaging challenge solutions.
+Notwithstanding the overall high level of rigour and validity of these studies, we are able to recommend a set of unaddressed trustworthiness improvements in order to guide future studies.
+To this end, we also highlight research potential for challenges where we were able to propose data synthesis or adversarial training solutions that have not yet been fully explored by the literature.\\ With our work, we strive to uncover and motivate promising lines of research in data synthesis and adversarial networks that we envision to ultimately benefit the field of cancer imaging in clinical practice.